Lkleindesigns/100-days-of-code/README.md

 Day 17 & 18: January 18-19, 2018
 </h2>

-**Today's Progress**: Jam 18- Review of React components, props, events and methods.
+**Today's Progress**: Jan 18- Review of React components, props, events and methods.
 Jan 19 - Review of method binding within react.
 Lots of review and practice with the basics of state.
 Started jsx counter app rework using react.